craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 ## Decide How Much Bread to Bake

 I start by deciding how much I’m going to bake.
 I have found that 750 g of dough is enough to bake a small loaf, and my large ones take about 1,000 g of dough.
-My typical bake is 2,500 g, which isd 2 small loaves and a large one.
+My typical bake is 2,500 g, which is 2 small loaves and a large one.

 Whatever you decide to do, put the total desired weight of bread here and all the measurements on the page will scale.